-E-commerce operations typically require three types of operations software; enterprise resource planning (ERP), inventory management software, and warehouse management software.
+E-commerce operations typically require three types of operations software; enterprise resource planning (NetSuite ERP), inventory management software, and warehouse management software.
 To help you gain an understanding of the tools that make up an efficient e-commerce business, we're going to take you through the why, what, and how much of each.

 Choosing an ERP for e-commerce

-ERP software is responsible for handling day-to-day business practices, paperwork, and tasks or processes.
+ERP software like NetSuite is responsible for handling day-to-day business practices, paperwork, and tasks or processes.
 Enterprise resource management typically works by automating repetitive tasks, automating paperwork and forms, and collecting data to manage product planning, purchase orders, manufacturing, service delivery, inventory, shipping, payment, and finances.
 Some solutions will include additional features like payroll and HR.